0x0air/genlayer-price-oracle/README.md

 | `API error (429): ...` | Rate limited -- wait a moment and retry |
 | `Coin ID "xxx" not found in response` | Invalid slug or API returned unexpected data |

-CoinGecko free tier has rate limits (~10--30 req/min).
-If you hit 429 errors, slow down between writes or reduce retries in the contract.

 ---